These lemon curd cookies are made with a soft, buttery shortbread thumbprint cookie filled with homemade lemon curd.

 Variations

-White chocolate- add mini white chocolate chips to the cookie dough for a delicious white chocolate flavor.
+White chocolate- add ¼ cup of mini white chocolate chips to the cookie dough for a delicious white chocolate flavor.

 Glaze- make a simple lemon glaze and glaze these cookies instead of coating them with powdered sugar.